ubolonton/twisted-csp/README.md

 ```python
 csp.Channel(size = 2)
 ```

+Channel operations must happen inside "light-weight processes", which are simulation of execution threads, using generators following certain conventions.

 ## yield channel.put(object)
 Put an object on the channel.
 If the channel is full, or unbuffered, wait until an object is taken off the channel, or when another process tries to take from the channel.